EURO GOVT-Weak activity data propels Bund to four-week high

 LONDON, Feb 21 (Reuters) - German Bund futures hit a four-week high on Thursday after euro zone private sector activity data came in weaker than expected, prompting investors to flock towards low-risk assets.

-That helped to push Bund futures 91 ticks higher to 143.33, building on early gains made when equity markets in Europe fell on U.S. Federal Reserve minutes showing its appetite for bond-buying stimulus may be waning.
+Bund futures rose 91 ticks to 143.33, building on early gains made when equity markets in Europe fell on signs the U.S. Federal Reserve's appetite for bond-buying stimulus may be waning.

 Analysts said the cautious tone underlying markets in the run-up to Italy's Feb.
 24-25 election had made investors more sensitive to weak data.